Phant0m-123/Aim-Trainer/README.md

 # Aim-Trainer
 A copy osu! for 2d aim training(underdev)

-You need python installed and an ide to run this btw.
+You need python (should be obvious)

+To run
+-run it in an ide
+- or in cmd opened in said directory "python Launcher.py"